reveng007/AWS_Attack_Simulation_Detection_Lab/README.md

     7. **Identify Open Ingress Port 22 on a Security Group**.
 OR, **AWS EC2 Security Group Public Exposure of SSH Port 22**.
         - DETECTION: _EventCode_ - `EC2:AuthorizeSecurityGroupIngress` with _requestParameters.cidrIp_ set to `0.0.0.0/0` or an uncommon external ip range.
         - DETECTION: Looking into _requestParameters.fromPort_ and _requestParameters.toPort_ having port numbers like, 22, 3389, etc (administrative protocols).
-        - DETECTION: In case, some _legit ips_ / _group-ids_ are needed to be allowed to perform inbound traffic from the Internet, we can add that in Whitelist part of our detection/hunting query.
+        - DETECTION: FP: In case, some _legit ips_ / _group-ids_ are needed to be allowed to perform inbound traffic from the Internet, we can add that in Whitelist part of our detection/hunting query.
         - source: [stratus-redteam](https://stratus-red-team.cloud/attack-techniques/AWS/aws.exfiltration.ec2-security-group-open-port-22-ingress/), [basu-github](https://github.com/sbasu7241/AWS-Threat-Simulation-and-Detection/blob/main/aws.exfiltration.ec2-security-group-open-port-22-ingress.md)

-    8. **Share AMI of EC2** : **Sdentify behaviors where AMIs (private) are shared with other (external AWS) accounts.**
+    8. **Share AMI of EC2** : **Identify behaviors where AMIs (private) are shared with other (external AWS) accounts.**
         - Attackers can share AMI via making them public.
         ```
         "requestParameters": {